 If you ask a developer how much does it cost to build an app, you might be disappointed when they say they aren't able to answer.
 There's a good reason for that.
-The app development process is a very intense one, especially if your app is complex and has a lot of features.
+The cost of making an app can be very different depending on app complexity and features.

 While some simple apps could take $20,000 - $40,000 to develop, others might start at $100,000 or more.
 On the other hand, mobile app development cost could be about $5,000 or under, but don't expect the same amount of special treatment in this case.